overleaf/overleaf/server-ce/README.md

 * `SHARELATEX_REDIS_PASS`: The password to use when connecting to Redis (if applicable)
 * `SHARELATEX_SECURE_COOKIE`: Set this to something non-zero to use a secure cookie.
   Only use this if your ShareLaTeX instance is running behind a reverse proxy with SSL configured.

+Other settings such as email setup need to be edited in the docker container at /etc/sharelatex/settings.coffee.
+We realise this is not an ideal solution and are working on a more streamlined settings file approach.

 ### Creating and Managing users